jschaefer-io/Godot-Brightness-Probe/README.md

  A BrightnessCollector must have a collection of BrightnessProbe's as it's direct children.
-When the BrightnessCollector's public `collect()`-Method is called, a brightness check is executed on all BrightnessProbes and the average brightness is returned as a float value from 0 to 1.
-(0 is Absolute Darkness)
+When the BrightnessCollector's public `collect()`-Method is called, a brightness check is executed on all BrightnessProbes and the average brightness is returned as a float value representing the brightness energy derived from the light sources light_energy property.

  ### BrightnessProbe
  A BrightnessProbe is a singular Point, which on which a Light-Level check is executed.
 It inherits from Spatial and can be freely